 21.4 Discovery.
 Contractor will immediately notify the State upon receipt of any requests which in any way might reasonably require access to State Data or the State’s use of the Software and Hosted Services, if applicable.
 Contractor will notify the State Program Managers or their designees by the fastest means available and also in writing.
 In no event will Contractor provide such notification more than twenty-four (24) hours after Contractor receives the request.
 Contractor will not respond to subpoenas, service of process, FOIA requests, and other legal requests related to the State without first notifying the State and obtaining the State’s prior approval of Contractor’s proposed responses.
 Contractor agrees to provide its completed responses to the State with adequate time for State review, revision and approval.

 21.5 Loss or Compromise of Data.
-In the event of any act, error or omission, negligence, misconduct, or breach on the part of Contractor that compromises or is suspected to compromise the security, confidentiality, integrity, or availability of State Data or the physical, technical, administrative, or organizational safeguards put in place by Contractor that relate to the protection of the security, confidentiality, or integrity of State Data, Contractor must, as applicable:
+In the event of any act, error or omission, negligence, misconduct, or breach on the part of Contractor that compromises or is suspected to compromise the security, confidentiality, integrity, or availability of State Data or the physical, technical, administrative, or organizational safeguards put in place by Contractor that relate to the protection of the security, confidentiality, or integrity of State Data (“Security Incident”), Contractor must, as applicable:

 (a) notify the State as soon as practicable but no later than 24 hours of becoming aware of such occurrence;